Error messages in Managed Service for PostgreSQL

 - Remove any operations with extensions from the dump.
 For example, comment out the lines related to installing extensions.

-- Repeat the logical dump recovery attempt.
+- Perform logical dump recovery again.

 Why do I get an error when setting up cascading replication?